 Problems arise when there are no established procedures, standards, or techniques for protecting digital information.
 Difficult to choose the standards.
-For different work different standards are available, which are a) Few standards for architecture are:
+For different work different standards are available, which are b)Few standards for preservation of contents d)Few standards for Interoperability

-- i.
+- a) Few standards for architecture are: - i.
 ISO/DIS 15489 (Draft International Standard) - ii.
 AS 4390 (Australian Standard) - iii.
 DoD 5015.2-STD (Its similar as ISO/DIS 15489 or AS 4390) - iv.
 IAIS (Open Archival Information System)